Ben Davies (footballer, born 1993): Tottenham Hotspur

 On 23 July 2014, Davies joined Tottenham Hotspur on a five-year contract for an undisclosed fee.
 He joined on the same day as his Swansea teammate Michel Vorm, with Gylfi Sigurðsson being exchanged as part of the deal.
 Davies made his Premier League debut for Tottenham Hotspur as a late substitute in a 0–3 defeat to Liverpool.
 He made his first start for the club in the league in a 2–1 away win at Hull City on 23 November 2014.
 He was an unused substitute for the 2015 League Cup Final at Wembley Stadium on 1 March 2015, in which Tottenham were beaten 2–0 by Chelsea.

 Davies scored his first goal for the club on 8 January 2017, a header in an FA Cup tie against Aston Villa.
 He signed a new four-year contract at Tottenham on 9 March 2017, extending his deal to 2021.

 Davies scored his second Tottenham goal – and his first for them in the Premier League – against Hull City on the final day of the 2016–17 season; a first-time strike from outside the box into the top left corner added a sixth goal in an eventual 7–1 win for Tottenham.

 Davies started for Tottenham in the opening match of the 2017–18 season, and scored a goal in a 2–0 win away to Newcastle United.

 Davies signed a new 5-year contract with Tottenham in July 2019.

-Davies scored his first goal of the 2020–21 season, his first in over three years, in the Carabao Cup tie against Stoke City, helping the team win 3–1 to reach the semi-finals.
+Davies scored his first goal of the 2020–21 season, his first in over three years, in the EFL Cup tie against Stoke City, helping the team win 3–1 to reach the semi-finals.

 At the start of the 2021–22 season, Davies started only one Premier League game during Nuno Espírito Santo's brief tenure as head coach.
-He has been a regular starter since Antonio Conte was hired as head coach in November 2021, where he has been redeployed as a left-sided centre-back as part of a defensive back three, the same role he tends to play for the Wales national team.
+He returned to being a regular starter under the management of Antonio Conte, who was hired as head coach in November 2021, playing as a left-sided centre-back in a back three.

 Davies scored his first goal of the 2022–23 season in a league match against Bournemouth on 29 October, an equaliser in an eventual 3–2 comeback victory.

-For Tottenham's 2-0 victory against West Ham on 19 February 2023, Davies was deployed in his old position of left wing-back; he assisted Emerson Royal for the opening goal, and described the attacking role as "fun".
+He scored his first goal of the 2023–24 season with a header from Pedro Porro's corner kick in a 4–2 defeat away to Brighton and Hove Albion on 28 December 2023.

+On 8 June 2025, the club announced it had triggered a one-year extension to the player's contract.